BenJanecke/octopress/source/_posts/2014-02-20-pair-programming-at-a-distance.markdown

 Agree on Your Tools
 Profit!

-Learn about tools and remote communication
+## Learn about tools and remote communication

-[Joe Moore has an awesome talk about this](http://www.youtube.com/watch?v=saSEu2p7aAI) [I also have a talk about this]()This should be on youtube soon
+[Joe Moore has an awesome talk about this](http://www.youtube.com/watch?v=saSEu2p7aAI)

+[I also have a talk about this]() This should be on youtube soon